 Students will always look better if they demonstrate that they are truly invested in their profession.
 Taking the time to volunteer within the profession and having strong personal and professional goals for growth are ways to stand out.

-Physical Therapy Organizations
+Resources for Physical Therapy

 Header Image Credit: Erik Isakson | Getty Images

 Highly informative resources to keep your education journey on track.